noppefoxwolf/presentations/tryswift/note_en.md

 ---

-The result is that it was almost same.
+The result is that it was almost the same.

 ---